acidanthera/VoodooPS2/README.md

 For Elan touchpad, only mode 0 and mode 1 are supported.

+For ALPS touchpads, V1, V2 and V6 do not support Force Touch.
+V3, V4 and V5 only support mode 0, 2, 3 and 4.
+V7 only supports mode 0 and 1.
+V8 supports all modes.

 ## Installation and compilation

 For VoodooPS2Trackpad.kext to work multitouch interface engine, named VoodooInput.kext, is required.